Help is a click away.

 Q. What do I need to bid?

 A. We employ a simple 2 step registration process.
 Initially, you register to use our website - you only have to do this once and this registration is good for all of your future site activity.
 When you decide to bid on a property, you register for that specific auction by providing us with your credit card information.
 We place a $2,500 hold on your credit card, which is released within 24 hours of the end of the auction for all unsuccessful bidders.
-The hold on the winning bidder's card is released after the winning bidder executes the Contract of Sale and wires the Earnest Money Deposit to REXTAR Title company - an affiliated company - which holds the deposit in escrow.
+The hold on the winning bidder's card is released after the winning bidder executes the Contract of Sale and wires the Earnest Money Deposit.
+Please note that the credit card hold only applies to straight auction sales, not FlexBid sales - a credit card is not required to participate in a non-auction, homesale.plus sale.

 Q. Can I bid on my phone?